Hawkynt/LearnCoding/README.md

 #### Interfaces

 - **Interface Support:** Check if your language supports interfaces.
 Write examples to create and implement interfaces.
 - **Polymorphism:** Understand polymorphism and how it allows objects to be treated as instances of their parent class or interface.
-Write examples to demonstrate polymorphism.
+Write examples to demonstrate the Liskov-Substition-Principle.
 - **Multiple Interfaces:** Investigate if a class can implement multiple interfaces and how explicit vs implicit implementations work.
 Practice writing code that enforces and uses multiple interfaces.
 - **Static Methods and Default Implementations:** Explore if interfaces can enforce static methods or provide default implementations.
 Write examples to understand these capabilities.

-#### ctors, dtors, cctors, Unloading
+#### ctors, dtors, cctors, Unloading, idx

 - **Constructors and Destructors:** Learn about constructors and destructors in your language.
 Write examples to see when and how they are called implicitly.
 - **Static Constructors (cctor):** Investigate if static constructors are supported and when they are called.
 Write examples to understand their usage.
 - **Unloading:** Explore if your language supports unloading of classes and when this occurs.
 Write examples to observe unloading behavior.
+- **Indexer:** Research if indexers are available, how many dimensions they support and which syntax you need.

 #### Inheritance and Dynamic Resolution